 48 kms from Kolkata

-Situated on the bank of river Roopnarayan, Deulti provides for an ideal picnic spot.
+Situated on the bank of river Roopnarayan, Deulti is an ideal picnic spot near Kolkata.
 This small village picnic destination is also accompanied by a handful of tourist attractions, like Samtaber, the hometown of renowned Bengali author Sarat Chandra Chattopadhyay and the temples of Madangopal and Radha, adorned with embellishments of Terracotta art.
 If you are a bird lover, keep an eye (read ear) for the chirps of different birds, while you take a walk on the clay paths of the villages.
 Other popular townships like Kolaghat, Garchumuk and Gadiara are also located nearby Deulti.
 If you travel by car, Deulti is situated at a distance of about 51 km from Howrah.
 Alternately, you can avail train services from Howrah station to Deulti station.

 59 kms from Kolkata